Dubai Police extradite wanted criminal Faisal Taghi to Netherlands

-The Dubai Police have helped extradite wanted criminal Faisal Taghi to the Netherlands, authorities revealed on Monday.
+The Dubai Police have arrested and helped extradite a Dutch national, who is allegedly the leader of a criminal organisation called ‘Angels of Death’.

-The Dutch national, described as a 'high-value target', is the leader of the criminal organisation 'Angels of Death' and is wanted on an international arrest warrant for crimes, including drug trafficking, money laundering, and human trafficking.
+Faisal Taghi, 24, is wanted for crimes including drug trafficking, money laundering, and human trafficking.

-His father, Ridouan Taghi, was arrested in Dubai in 2019 and was the leader of ‘Angels of Death’ then.
-He was living in a luxury villa since 2016 and entered the UAE using a false identity.
+The police described Faisal as a “a high-value target” wanted by Dutch authorities.
+He was arrested after authorities in the UAE received an international warrant against him.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.